 Weight and Dimensions

-The weight and dimensions of your package have a big impact on shipping costs.
+The weight and dimensions of your package have a big impact on shipping costs and can also influence transit times.
 Fees for heavier and bigger packages are generally higher.
 It's vital to measure your items accurately before requesting a quote.
-Dimensional weight may also apply to bulky items.
+Dimensional weight may also apply to bulky items, potentially affecting how quickly they can be shipped.

 Delivery Speed and Service Type

-Choosing the right delivery speed and service type affects costs significantly.
-FedEx International Priority offers faster delivery but at a higher price.
-FedEx International Economy is slower but more budget-friendly.
+Choosing the right delivery speed and service type affects costs significantly and directly impacts transit times.
+FedEx International Priority offers faster delivery but at a higher price, resulting in shorter transit times.
+FedEx International Economy is slower but more budget-friendly, leading to longer transit times.
 Your choice depends on urgency and cost considerations.

 Destination and Customs

-The destination country influences shipping charges through customs regulations and possible duties.
+The destination country influences shipping charges through customs regulations, including possible duties and customs clearance fees.
 Every country has unique rules and taxes that affect costs.
 It's important to understand these aspects when planning international shipments to avoid unexpected expenses.
 Proper documentation is vital for smooth customs processing.

 Packaging Tips for International Shipping